-Dated this day of, 2 20
+Dated this day of , 20 ·

-(Chairman, Board of Beaverhead County Commiss sioners)
+(Chairman, Board of Beaverhead County y Commissioners)

 ATTEST:

-(Signature of Clerk and Recorder)

-(Seal of County) Beaverhead County, Montana
+County) Signature of Clerk and Recorder) (Seal of County, Montana

-Name of Subdivider
+Name of Subdivid er

-STATE OF MONTANA)
+STATE OF MON TANA)

 ) ss.
 County of)

-On this day of, 20, before me, the undersigned, a Notary Public for the State of Montana, personally appeared, known to me to be the persons whose name is subscribed to the within instrument and acknowledged to me that they executed the same.
+On this day of , 20, before me, th ie undersigned, a N Notary Public for the State

+onally appeared, kno and acknowledged to the persons whose name is subscribed to the ted the same.

-IN WITNESS WHEREOF, I have hereunto set my hand and affixed my Notarial Seal this. day of , 20 .
+IN WITNESS WE IEREOF, I have hereu nto set my hand an nd affixed my Notarial Seal this.

+day of , 20

 Notary Public for the State of Montana

+Residing at

-Residing at My commission expires.
+My commission ex xpires.

 , Montana